Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Introduction

-\item We present a few variants of PartNet including (1) PartNet with higher resolution of feature maps and (2) PartNet with orthogonal weight matrix in the classification stream (cf. Section \ref{SecPartNetVariants}).
-Experiments on the benchmark CUB-200-2011 and Oxford Flower 102 datasets show that our proposed PartNet and its variants are effective for both discriminative part detection and fine-grained categorization.
-In particular, we achieve the new state-of-the-art performance on the CUB-200-2011 dataset when ground-truth part annotations are not available (cf. Section \ref{SecExp}). \end{itemize}
+\item We present a few variants of PartNet including (1) PartNet with the higher resolution of feature maps and (2) PartNet with orthogonal weight matrix in the classification stream (cf. Section \ref{SecPartNetVariants}).
+Experiments on the benchmark datasets of CUB-200-2011, Oxford Flower 102 and Oxford-IIIT Pet show that our proposed PartNet and its variants are effective for both discriminative part detection and fine-grained categorization.
+In particular, we achieve the new state-of-the-art performance on the CUB-200-2011 and Oxford-IIIT Pet datasets when ground-truth part annotations are not available (cf. Section \ref{SecExp}). \end{itemize}